-5.29 The LD launched the Greater Bay Area Youth Employment Scheme (GBAYES) in January 2021 to encourage enterprises with business in both Hong Kong and the Greater Bay Area (GBA) to employ university graduates in Hong Kong and station them to work in GBA Mainland cities.
-Graduates who are legally employable in Hong Kong and holding bachelor's degrees or above awarded in 2019 to 2021 may participate in the scheme.
-Participating enterprises shall employ the target graduates according to Hong Kong laws with a monthly salary of not less than HK\$18,000.
-The LD will pay a monthly allowance of HK\$10,000 to the enterprises for each qualified graduate employed for a maximum period of 18 months.
+- 5.26 The LD launched the pilot Greater Bay Area Youth Employment Scheme (GBA YES) in January 2021 to encourage enterprises with business in both Hong Kong and the Greater Bay Area (GBA) Mainland cities to employ Hong Kong residents who were awarded a bachelor's degree or above in 2019 to 2021 and deploy them to work in the GBA Mainland cities.
+Enterprises should employ the graduates according to Hong Kong laws with a monthly salary of not less than HK\$18,000.
+The LD granted a monthly allowance of HK\$10,000 to the enterprises for each graduate employed for a maximum period of 18 months. - 5.27 GBA YES recorded a total of 3 494 job vacancies from 417 enterprises and 1 091 youngsters had reported for duty.
+The pilot scheme received favourable feedback from the participating enterprises and young people.
+The LD will launch the regularised GBA YES in the first half of 2023.